jjustinyyang/cse15l-lab-reports/report2/lab-report-2.md

 }
 ```

+Notice that now the array is looped to the middle of the array and swapping the elements of the front and its corresponding end indexes.

 Part 3
 ---
-Something I learned from lab in week 2 and 3 that you didn’t know before is the
+Something I learned from lab in week 2 and 3 that you didn’t know before is the stucture of URL's.
+I learned the meanings of different sections of the long chain of letters, slashes, and different symbols.
+I learned what domain, path, query, and fragment are, and what information they provide.
+I learned to use them in couple practice such as the number counter, search engine, and string appender.